lightning-framework/lightning/README.md

 ### Threading and Context

 A thread is allocated from a pool to each incoming request.
-The thread is allocated only to that request until either (a) your handler exits normally or exceptionally or (b) the servlet async API is utilized.
+The thread is allocated only to that request until either (a) your handler exits normally or exceptionally or (b) the async API is utilized.

-Inside of a request handler, you may access information about the incoming request by either (a) invoking the static methods on `lightning.server.Context` or (b) dependency-injecting request-specific objects into your controller.
-For example, `lightning.server.Context.request()` returns an object encapsulating the current HTTP `Request`.
+Inside of a request handler, you may access information about the incoming request by either (a) invoking the static methods on `lightning.server.Context` (which uses `ThreadLocal` under the hood) or (b) dependency-injecting request-specific objects into your controller.
 Please note that option (a) does not work with async.

+`lightning.mvc.HandlerContext` defines objects which encapsulate all request-specific information for a request.
+The static methods on `lightning.server.Context` delegate to methods on the `ThreadLocal` `HandlerContext`.
+You can dependency inject `HandlerContext` for use with the async API.

+### Dependency Injection

+See `lightning.inject.Injector` for an explanation of dependency injection in Lightning.

 ### SQL Database Access